devnagpal/Task-Forge/README.md

 # TASK FORGE
 ### A Smart To-Do List Revision Planner

-Task Forge is a simple and smart Task And Revision Planning Sytem.
+Task Forge is a simple and smart Task And Revision Planning System.
 It helps students plan their work, track progess and systematically revise their topics/tasks through reminders.

 ## Features:
 • Tasks having categories : STUDY , IMPORTANT , NORMAL , DAILY